jedimahdi/.dotfiles/extra/notes.md

 ## New User

-useradd -m -G wheel -s /bin/zsh user passwd user
+useradd -m -G wheel,admin -s /usr/bin/zsh mahdi passwd mahdi

 EDITOR=nvim visudo
 %wheel ALL=(ALL:ALL) ALL